brunitto/dungeons-and-pythons/README.md

 2 - Check the guard body

 You find the cell key in his pocket.
-You can leave the cell.
+You leave the cell.

 Go to room 2.